SaraCapdevilaSole/Notion-Tools/Capitals/README.md

-# Duplicate Removal Tool for Notion API
+# URL (World Capitals) Scraper for Notion API

-This tool helps to identify and remove duplicate entries from your Notion database by interacting with Notion's API.
+This tool automates the process of fetching world capitals from [Wikipedia](https://en.wikipedia.org/wiki/List_of_national_capitals) and adding them to your Notion database.

 ## Setup Instructions